sematext/docs/docs/synthetics/metrics.md

 ### Custom Metrics

+Aside from the predefined metrics which are collected with each monitor run, you can also define up to 10 custom metrics per monitor for your HTTP and Browser monitors.

 #### HTTP Monitors

 To extract custom metrics from HTTP monitors, navigate to the **Configure Response** tab and enable **Save Response Body**.
 Select either JSON or XML, depending on the format of the HTTP response body.
 Fetch a sample response from the specified HTTP URL or manually provide the response body, then enter the path to extract the metric.
 You will see the output within the **Extracted Value** box, and you will need to specify a name for the extracted metric.